stephanietuerk/realworld-frontend-react/README.md

 If you're curious to learn more about me, check out [my personal site](https://stephanietuerk.net/main)

+Caveat lector: This no where near being a prod-ready app.
+It is barely optimized for mobile, it is entirely untested, and many more details could use additional polish.
+Its current level of polish reflects its status as a personal exercise.

 ## Application Features

 The functionality of the application includes the following: